 The term “syndicate” means “union”, but not in the sense of a modern trade union.
 Rather, syndicalists perceived unions not only as a means of organising, but also of revolution, and thereafter a mechanism for (re)structuring society.
 They envisaged that each cooperative would belong to a syndicate (a union of coops), and that a form of gift economy would develop internally within those syndicates.

-The ultimate goal of anarcho-syndicalism is to subversively build a new society within the shell of the old.
+In common with IWW, the ultimate goal of IWA is to subversively build a new society within the shell of the old.
 Hence anarcho-syndicalism is often perceived as praxis for bringing about anarchy: a classless, stateless (and perhaps even moneyless) society, predicated on equality of power, and governed by the sum conscience of each and every individual, according to principles arising from the imperative of social cohesion.
 This vision almost came to fruition in 1930s Catalonia.

-By the 1950s, the state, not to mention the forces of fascism, had successfully curtailed the threat of revolutionary unionism.
+By the 1950s, the state, not to mention the forces of fascism, appeared to have successfully curtailed the threat of revolutionary unionism.
 A process greatly assisted by the social optimism that blossomed in the aftermath of WWII, with capitalism gaining mass popularity as an antidote to the rise of Stalinism in Eastern Europe.

-A new low-key strategy briefly emerged in the 1990s, when the advent of an outsourcing boom created scope to usher in non-hierarchal labour syndicates through the back door.
-In theory the profit generated through such an endeavour could then be used to provide startup capital with which to spawn satellite worker collectives.
+One of such low-key strategy briefly emerged in the 1990s, when the advent of an outsourcing boom created scope to usher in non-hierarchal labour syndicates through the back door.
+In theory any surplus generated through such an endeavour could then be used to provide startup capital with which to spawn satellite worker collectives.
 However, the widespread adoption of flatter organisational structures within the outsourcing sector, ultimately rendered this approach futile.

 Here in the 21st century as capitalism crumbles, more and more private businesses are being rendered non-commercially viable, due to increasingly cut throat competition driven by economies of scale.